How to Convert RTMP to HLS for Live Video Streaming in 2025

 How Dacast Simplifies the Conversion Process Using Akamai

-With the right video streaming host, you can automatically convert a single RTMP feed from your video encoder to HLS on the server end.
+The right video streaming host allows you to automatically convert a single RTMP feed from your video encoder to HLS on the server end with little to no effort on your side.

-Akamai uses RTMP ingest for live streaming and video delivery from your encoder, then automatically transcodes the stream as HTTP live streaming in near real-time, preparing the live broadcasts for any device format.
+Akamai uses RTMP ingest for live streaming and video delivery from your encoder.
+Then, it automatically transcodes the stream as HTTP live streaming in near real-time, preparing the live broadcasts for any device format.

-For live streaming, The process creates a minimal (30-45 seconds) delay on the camera feed.
+For live streaming, there’s a minimal (30-45 seconds) delay on the camera feed.
 As you can see, converting RTMP to an HLS stream for live video streaming and video delivery happens behind the scenes.

 Once the service transcodes the video content, Dacast uses two top-tier live streaming CDNs (content delivery networks) to distribute the content via hundreds of thousands of servers worldwide.